tcltk/tcl/doc/markdown/expr.md

 For operators having both a numeric mode and a string mode, the numeric mode is chosen when all operands have a numeric interpretation.
 The integer interpretation of an operand is preferred over the floating-point interpretation.
 To ensure string operations on arbitrary values it is generally a good idea to use **eq**, **ne**, or the [string] command instead of more versatile operators such as **==**.

 Unless otherwise specified, operators accept non-numeric operands.
 The value of a boolean operation is 1 if true, 0 otherwise.
 See also [string is][string] **boolean**.
-The valid operators, most of which are also available as commands in the **tcl::mathop** namespace (see **mathop**(n)), are listed below, grouped in decreasing order of precedence:
+The valid operators, most of which are also available as commands in the **::tcl::mathop** namespace (see [mathop] (n)), are listed below, grouped in decreasing order of precedence:

 **-  +  ~  !**
 : Unary minus, unary plus, bit-wise NOT, logical NOT.
 These operators may only be applied to numeric operands, and bit-wise NOT may only be applied to integers.